 Participles are the -ing and -ed forms of verbs.
 A ‘dangling’ participle is a participle (usually at the beginning of a sentence) that seems to modify a word other than the word intended.
 For example: Having been thrown in the air, the dog caught the ball.
 (Poor doggy!)
 Think your spell checker is smart enough to catch these errors?
 Think again!

 Don’t get me wrong – spell checkers are useful.
 But they should only be used as a first step in the editing process and never, ever relied upon to create a publishable manuscript.
-In a nutshell?
-Spell checkers simply aren’t that clever.
+It’s much better to hire a human brain.